nefertitian/nefertitian/README.md

 - 👋 Hi, I’m @nefertitian aka ali mohammed
 - 👀 I’m interested in most things technology related
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..., well I am always learning something new
-- 💞️ I’m looking to collaborate on whatever I find interesting and if I have the time for me
+- 💞️ I’m looking to collaborate on whatever I find interesting and if I have the time for it.
 - 📫 Best way to reach out to me is via email if you have my email address

 <!---